Duslerke/di-workshop-09-files/README.md

 Complete the following tasks:

 - Split the file string into an _array of lines_
   - If you're unsure about this, try searching for something like 'javascript split string into lines'

 - Reverse the array of lines
-  - Again, if you're not sure about this, try a search engine! 'javascript reverse array' is probably a good bet
+  - Again, if you're not sure about this, try a search engine! 'javascript reverse array' is probably a good

+    arr.reverse()

 - Join the array of lines back together again
   - Try coming up wiuth your own search for this one ;)

+  Can do it with "for loop" or array.join(separator)

 Now we’ve reversed the names, we can look at _writing_ (saving) the file.